 We'll be trick 'r treating throughout the library, so wear your superduds or tails & horns!
 We'll supply the books, the songs, the treats & the treat bags.
 I'll be wearing my witch hat.

-This year, I used the spinner and had the kids spin and then do the actions in each slot: howl like a werewolf, walk like a zombie, laugh like a witch (Finn was insulted when he got that one.) and then they got a piece of candy.
-They were pretty helpless about it.
-I think it would be more fun as a group activity -- no candy though.
-Spin it and have EVERYONE make sounds etc.
+Last year, I used the spinner and had the kids spin and then do the actions in each slot: howl like a werewolf, walk like a zombie, laugh like a witch.
+It was so much fun we'll probably do it again.

 Pop-Up by David Carter